mikeblum/golang-project-template/README.md

 ## Configure It ☑️

-‼️ ⚠️ make sure `config.env` is excluded from git as environment variables can contain credentials and secrets.
+‼️ ⚠️ make sure `.env` is excluded from git as environment variables can contain credentials and secrets.

-`vim config.env`
+`vim .env`

 ```
 LOG_LEVEL=debug